lucaw9/android_wear_mirror/README.md

 ## 1. Place the python file into path:

 `/c/Users/NAME/AppData/local/android/sdk/platform-tools`

 This location should contain adb.exe

-## 2. Open it and adjust the adress in line 35:
+## 2. Open it and adjust the address at line 35:

 Find address of your device by running cmd at this location and executing:

 `adb devices`

 ## 3. Execute it (for example via MinGW64):